rajensalim/rajensalim/README.md

 Hi, My name is Rajendra Salim
-I’m interested in Material and Nuclear physics
+I’m interested in Material for Energy Storage
 I’m currently learning Machine Learning on Bangkit 2022 I’m looking to collaborate on this project!